fwahlster-amd/hip4jupyter/README.md

 [pypi-latest-version]: https://img.shields.io/pypi/v/nvcc4jupyter.svg
 [pypi-downloads]: https://img.shields.io/pypi/dm/nvcc4jupyter.svg?label=PyPI%20downloads

-**nvcc4jupyter** is a Jupyter Notebook plugin that provides cell and line [magics](https://ipython.readthedocs.io/en/stable/interactive/magics.html) to allow running CUDA C++ code from a notebook.
-This is especially useful when combined with a hosted service such a Google's [Colab](https://colab.research.google.com/) which provide CUDA capable GPUs and you can start learning CUDA C++ without having to install anything or even to own a GPU yourself.
+**hip4jupyter** is a Jupyter Notebook plugin that provides cell and line [magics](https://ipython.readthedocs.io/en/stable/interactive/magics.html) to allow running CUDA C++ code from a notebook.
+This is especially useful when combined with a hosted service such a Google's

 ## Table of Contents